rantong-research/OHeapKNN/README.md

 - 🚀 Runtime performance
 - 📡 Communication efficiency
-- 🔧 Extensibility to other KNN-based schemes for further optimization
+- 🔧 Extensibility to other KNN-related schemes for further optimization
 - 🔄 Compatibility with diverse distance functions

 ---